Overview

 Layout Specifications

-The railroad basically is an “L.” The main line, a dog bone about 40 feet by 10 feet, is near the back (west) fence, then from the south end of the main line, the upper branch and the lower branch run about 65 feet along the south fence, culminating in a 53 foot reversing loop.
-Including two sidings, the entire track available is about 270 feet long.
+The railroad is basically an “L.” The Main Line, a dog bone about 40’ by 10’, parallels the back (west) fence and features 10’ diameter curves.
+From the south end of the Main Line, the Upper Branch and the Lower Branch connect to run about 65’ along the south fence and culminate in a 53’ loop.
+Including the 3 sidings and a wye, the entire track length available is about 280’.

 Scale | 1:29 |